Partizipien im Deutschen – Erklärungen und Beispiele

 3. Exceptions for German Participles

-First of all, I’d like to mention the only exception for them German present participle.
+First of all, I’d like to mention only one exception for the German present participle.
 Simply keep in mind, that you use an extra “e” before the “n” in case you use the forms of “sein” (to be).
-Actually, that’s quite easy I think.
+Actually, that’s quite easy, I think.
 So, let’s come to some more exceptions, which all apply in the past participle.

-- First, many strong and mixed verbs change their stem in the past participle.
+- First, many strong and mixed verbs change their stem in the perfect participle.

 “gehen” – “gegangen” (to go)